CONP Portal | Share

 -

 Release the new dataset on GitHub (see instructions here).
-A DOI will automatically be created and it will create an archive of the new dataset on Zenodo.
+An archive of the new dataset will automatically be created on Zenodo, along with a DOI.

 -